wp-plugins/calculated-fields-form/README.txt

 The dates are also automatically identified and you can apply operations between them, for example, you can calculate the **number of days between two dates** with a simple operation like "date2-date1" or add some number of days or weeks to a date.
 To display the result as a date again you can use the CDate operator included in the calculator.
 The samples #2 and #4 are practical samples.

-The form and payment processing isn't included in this version.
+The form processing and payment processing aren't included in this version.
 There are other versions with form processing included and additional features.
 See the FAQ for more information.

 = Latest Features Added =